 It can take upwards of two months to form a habit, or so they say.
 Forming new habits can be hard, especially when they must be done immediately.
 New medications generally come with their own set of rules, schedules, and guidelines which require quick adoption in order for them to work effectively and safely.
 Getting organized in the beginning and asking the right questions is an important first step anytime you introduce a new medication into your life.
 We’ve put together some information that we hope empowers you to take control of managing your medications so that they seamlessly fit into your life without causing too much of a disturbance.

-To understand the medication(s) you are taking, here are a few key questions to consider when meeting with your doctor or pharmacist.
+To understand the medication(s) you are taking, here are a few key questions to consider when meeting with your doctor

 - What is the name of the medicine?

 - Is this the brand or generic name?

 - What is the medicine supposed to do?

 - How and when do I take it, and for how long?